everchathq/everchathq/README.md

 ## Mission

-Our mission is to equalize, democratize, and decentralize community decisions.
+> Our mission is to equalize, democratize, and decentralize community decisions.

+**Fundamentals needed to succeed:**
+- Egalitarianism
+- Free speech
+- Freedom of information
+- Freedom of the press
+- Net neutrality

 <br/>